 From (potential) donors to (agreed) donations:

-The provision of data by the donor is necessary for the aforementioned purposes and for the conclusion of the contract, and is legally required as part of corporate and tax law.
-Without providing this data, no information can be provided or documented and no plasma donation can take place.
+The donor’s data is required for the above-mentioned purposes and for the conclusion of the contract, and is also required by law for company and tax purposes.
+Without providing this data, no information can be provided or documented and no plasma donation can be performed.

 1.3 There is no automated decision making or profiling according to Art.
 22 para.
-1 and 4 DSGVO.
+1 and 4 GDPR.

 1.4 The processing of personal data takes place exclusively within the EU.